 - Your usual payroll date falls on the 5th April

 For most payrolls that run monthly, they only ever have 12 months in them so you can run your payroll as usual and not worry about any extra paperwork.
 If this does affect you, employees will need to be swapped over to a week one tax code for the extra payroll.
-Most payroll software should automatically take care of this for you, but it is always worth carrying out a manual check just in case.
+Most payroll software such as Sage 50cloud should automatically take care of this for you, but it is always worth carrying out a manual check just in case.